QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 You should now be able to run a standard Jupyter notebook session.

 This is an alternative way to start the notebook that can also be handy.

+This can also work if you accidentally close the webpage.

 ```{exercise-end}
 ```